MhAllan/TcpServiceCore/README.md

 * Open the host

 #### Creating Proxy
-* The proxy creation is also WCF style, you create proxy using ChannelFactory&lt;T&gt;.CreateProxy. where T is your contract type
+* The proxy creation is also WCF style, you create proxy using **ChannelFactory&lt;T&gt;.CreateProxy**. where T is your contract type
-* ChannelFactory&lt;T&gt;.CreateProxy won't open the connection unless you pass 'true' to the last parameter
+* **ChannelFactory&lt;T&gt;.CreateProxy** won't open the connection unless you pass 'true' to the last parameter
 * The generated proxy implements your contract, as well as **IClientChannel** interface to allow you to (Open, Close, Dispose) the proxy

         public static void Main(string[] args)